geoscixyz/em/content/physical_properties/electrical_conductivity/electrical_conductivity_mathematical_relationships.rst

 This clearly shows that as the concentration of the electrolyte increases the relative contribution of the electrolyte conduction path (:math:`\sigma_n`) to the clay conduction path (:math:`\sigma_s`) increases.

-Waxman and Smits (1968) give the expression for the resistivity of a clay-bearing rock
+Waxman and Smits (1968) (CITE) give the expression for the resistivity of a clay-bearing rock

 	.. math::
 		\rho = \frac{\rho_w F_t}{1+ \rho_w BQ},